"

 hawksbill turtle portrait underwater face head on

-here a HawksBill Sea Turtle photographed just metres from the Makers Place Recycling Studio
+A HawksBill Sea Turtle photographed just metres from the Makers Place Recycling Studio

 The facility includes a closed loop wash station that handles the final stage cleaning of materials using a custom designed 2 stage filtration system with a granule media in one filter and coconut charcoal in the other; charcoal especially coconut charcoal is a wonderful filtration material; just one square centimetre can have as much as 500 metres of microscopic tubes inside which will help remove any diluted organic materials and capture them to keep the water in good condition for many months recycled use; if you research other small scale recycling facilities from anywhere around the world, you will see that this is a world first as the industry is very water intensive.
 For island nations such as here water is generally created by a desalination process, so every drop saved goes towards the green aspirations enabled within this facility.